djordjejankovic10/community-bloom-portal/mobile-post-creation-user-stories.md

 - Image upload process:
   - Progress indicators during upload
   - Ability to cancel individual image uploads
-  - Error handling for failed uploads with retry options
   - Support for continuing text composition while images upload
+- Proper error states for failed image loads:
+  - Display a placeholder with retry option when images fail to load, using a light gray background with broken image icon and brief error message
+  - Maintain layout integrity with proper spacing and dimensions matching the expected image size

 **User Story: Attach Videos to Posts**
 As a mobile app user, I want to attach videos to my posts to share dynamic visual content.